 1.1: ESTABLISH A COORDINATED AIS PROGRAM IN THE BASIN, BUILDING ON EXISTING EFFORTS NTRODUCING NEW ONES Maintain a basin-wide AIS Steering Committee (that includes a representative from each regional invasive species organization) to oversee implementation of this Program Promote regional invasive species organizations as the "go to" organizations for AIS in the Basin.
-Regional invasive species organizations can play an important role as a coordinating body for AIS activities in the Basin Maintain an AIS Coordinator for each regional invasive species organization (in addition to the CB AIS Lead Coordinator) to maintain communication for on-the-ground coordination of efforts Maintain communication, and participate as required, with species-specific working groups established for priority AIS and identify opportunities to participate E.g. American bullfrogs, northern pike, flowering rush Maintain regular and two-way information flow with cross-border and provincial initiatives through the AIS Steering Committee E.g. MFLNRORD, ISCBC, and US Columbia Basin ZQM group (100th Meridian Initiative) Maintain a list of all local organizations involved in AIS including their roles and responsibilities, their activities, and waterbodies in which they are active See MS Excel Workbook titled: AIS Partners in Columbia Basin.xls Maintain a webpage for the CB AIS Basin-wide program that includes: List of project partners' activities and relevant links Alerts on new/approaching species Where to report AIS in the Basin Links to databases for locations and surveying/monitoring sites of priority AIS Produce annual communication that highlights achievements of the AIS Program Revisit this AIS Program Framework annually (fall SC meeting) to check-in with previous year's activities and adapt and modify this document as required 1.2 FACILITATE COORDINATED PRIORITIES AND ACTIVITIES FOR MAXIMUM EFFICIENCY AND EFFEC TIVENESS Maintain a list of priority species with their associated known locations and pathways of introduction See MS Excel Workbook titled: CB AIS List.xls Develop collaborative actions between agencies and organizations, including cross-border initiatives Ensure that cross-border initiatives are carried out in collaboration with the Provincial Government Maintain communication with provincial and province-wide programs to align with provincial priorities Through CB AIS Steering Committee GOAL 1.3: IDENTIFY MODELS AND OPTIONS FOR LONG-TERM STABLE FUNDING Bring four regional invasive species organizations together to identify collaborative funding opportunities Identify, seek and acquire a range of funding models, partners, and opportunities
+Regional invasive species organizations can play an important role as a coordinating body for AIS activities in the Basin Maintain an AIS Coordinator for each regional invasive species organization (in addition to the Columba Basin AIS (CB AIS) Lead Coordinator) to maintain communication for on-the-ground coordination of efforts Maintain communication, and participate as required, with species-specific working groups established for priority AIS and identify opportunities to participate E.g. American bullfrogs, northern pike, flowering rush Maintain regular and two-way information flow with cross-border and provincial initiatives through the AIS Steering Committee E.g. MFLNRORD, ISCBC, and US Columbia Basin ZQM group (100th Meridian Initiative) Maintain a list of all local organizations involved in AIS including their roles and responsibilities, their activities, and waterbodies in which they are active See MS Excel Workbook titled: AIS Partners in Columbia Basin.xls Maintain a webpage for the CB AIS Basin-wide program that includes: List of project partners' activities and relevant links Produce annual communication that highlights achievements of the AIS Program Revisit this AIS Program Framework annually (fall SC meeting) to check-in with previous year's activities and adapt and modify this document as required GOAL 1.2 FACILITATE COORDINATED PRIORITIES AND ACTIVITIES FOR MAXIMUM EFFICIENCY AND TIVENESS Maintain a list of priority species with their associated known locations and pathways of introduction See MS Excel Workbook titled: CB AIS List.xls Develop collaborative actions between agencies and organizations, including cross-border initiatives Ensure that cross-border initiatives are carried out in collaboration with the Provincial Government Maintain communication with provincial and province-wide programs to align with provincial priorities Through CB AIS Steering Committee GOAL 1.3: IDENTIFY MODELS AND OPTIONS FOR LONG-TERM STABLE FUNDING Bring four regional invasive species organizations together to identify collaborative funding opportunities Identify, seek and acquire a range of funding models, partners, and opportunities